10-Day Southern Spain Itinerary – Best of Andalusia

 Image by Alice Chen via Flickr

-Just in front of the Mezquita is the Puente Romano (Roman Bridge), which dates back to the 1st century.
+Right in front of the Mezquita you’ll find the Puente Romano, a bridge that’s been hanging around since the 1st century.
 It’s a great spot for a walk and offers beautiful views of the city.
 While you’re in Córdoba, be sure to visit the Jewish Quarter and check out the Córdoba Synagogue, the only one still standing in Andalusia.

 Best of Southern Spain Itinerary - roman bridge in cordoba